Key takeaways

 Student-to-faculty ratio

-If you prefer personalized and individual-focused education, aim for a college with a low student-to-faculty ratio.
+You should im for a college with a low student-to-faculty ratio to enjoy personalized education.
 All ratios below 14:1 are considered low.

 Accreditations